Yemen's port city of Aden shows challenge of peace

 ADEN, Yemen (AP) — Yemen's government nearly saw itself pushed into the sea by advancing rebels here three years ago.
 Now the port city of Aden shows the challenges that will likely still plague the nation following any potential peace agreement.

-Bursts of heavy machine gun fire still punctuates the nights in Aden, now the seat of the internationally recognized government, and marked with war-shattered buildings and questions over what an end to its war might mean for a region where secessionist flags appear to fly everywhere.
+Bursts of heavy machine gun fire still punctuates the nights in Aden, now the seat of the internationally recognized government, a city marked with war-shattered buildings and questions over what an end to Yemen's conflict might mean for a region where secessionist flags appear to fly everywhere.

 As a round of peace talks in Sweden ended Thursday between the government and Houthi rebels, foreign journalists on a tour organized by the Saudi-led military coalition saw a city needing huge sums of money and aid.
 A Central Bank official spoke of a hoped-for infusion of $3 billion by Kuwait and the United Arab Emirates, underscoring the long road ahead for the Arab world's poorest country as U.S. lawmakers grow increasingly uneasy about America's role in the conflict.